 Mood & Attention Tracking with ADHD

 Probably, one of the most volatile characteristics of ADHD minds is their mood.
-CareClinic app has the feature that will manage records of the patient’s moods.
+CareClinic app has a feature that will manage records of the patient’s moods.
 It is a great tool to track and view the fluctuations in their mood on a daily, weekly, or monthly basis.
 How do you do that?
 Read ahead to know How to navigate through this feature.

 Open the app, go to check-in, go to the measurements tab and you will find a mood check-in.
 It is set as a default measurement so it should appear on the screen right away.
 If it does not, go to the ‘plus’ sign on the top right corner and select ‘mood’ from it.
 You can add attention to your daily measurements in the same way.